Birthday celebrations

 His mother herself opened a shirt shop and wanted Sam to be the shop manager, but he ran away to become an actor7.
 He suffered, starved, froze, and endured terrible tsures just to earn his piece of bread from acting.

 His birthday is the 21st of April.
 He’ll be 50-years-old on that day.
-The Hebrew Actors' Union, where Sam is an active member who helps ensure that everyone is able to make a living from acting, will hold a yontif in honor of Kestin.
+The Hebrew Actors' Union, where Sam is an active member who helps ensure that everyone is able to make a living from acting, will hold a yontif in honor of Kasten.

 A huge banquet is being arranged to which all manner of actors and actresses are invited.
 People can give gifts to and compliments to Sam, who will sit calmly and reserved as befits a yid who, kinehora8, is turning 50 years old.